 You will need a checkup with your health care provider in 4 to 6 weeks.

 If you go home with a dressing (bandage), change the dressing over your cut once a day, or sooner if it gets dirty or wet.

 - Your provider will tell you when to stop keeping your wound covered.

 - Keep the wound area clean by washing it with mild soap and water.
 You don't need to scrub it.
 Often, just letting the water run over your wound in the shower is enough.

 - You may remove your wound dressing and take showers if stitches, staples, or glue were used to close your skin.

-- DO NOT soak in a bathtub or hot tub, or go swimming, until your provider tells you it is ok, usually not until 3 weeks after surgery.
+- Do not soak in a bathtub or hot tub, or go swimming, until your provider tells you it is OK.
+In most cases, this is not until 3 weeks after surgery.